amsword/amsword.github.io/_posts/2018-6-16-How-Caffe-Implements-Parallel-Training.md

                 2. computer the update value also based on the momentum parameters
                 3. update all the parameters
+    4. Note the parameter is not broadcasted every iteration, since each worker will have the same diff and they will apply the parameter update independently with the same data.
+So, there is no need to do that.
+For BN layer, each worker does the BN logic independently and the running mean and running variance is also updated independently.
+When we save teh model, we only use the running mean/varaiance from rank 0.
 1. The parameter of net->add_after_backward is Net::CallBack.
     1. NCCL object is the input parameter;
     2. class NCCL: public Net<Dtype>::Callback;